2023 Best Child Development & Family Studies Master's Degree Schools in Michigan

 Top Michigan Schools for a Master's in Child Development & Family Studies

-Our analysis found Michigan State University to be the best school for human development and family studies students who want to pursue a master’s degree in Michigan.
-Located in the small city of East Lansing, Michigan State is a public college with a fairly large student population.
+Our 2023 rankings named Michigan State University the best school in Michigan for human development and family studies students working on their master’s degree.
+Located in the city of East Lansing, Michigan State is a public college with a very large student population.

-You’ll be in good company if you decide to attend Concordia University, Ann Arbor.
-It ranked #2 on our 2023 Best Child Development & Family Studies Master’s Degree Schools in Michigan list.
+Out of the 4 schools in Michigan that were part of this year’s ranking, Concordia University, Ann Arbor landed the # 2 spot on the list.
 Located in the midsize city of Ann Arbor, Concordia University, Ann Arbor is a private not-for-profit college with a small student population.

-Read full report on Human Development & Family Studies at Eastern Michigan University
+Full Human Development & Family Studies at Eastern Michigan University Report

-Explore all the Best Human Development & Family Studies Colleges in the Great Lakes Area or other specific states within that region.
+Explore all the Best Human Development & Family Studies Schools in the Great Lakes Area or other specific states within that region.

 One of 7 majors within the area of study, human development and family studies has other similar majors worth exploring.